daltn/champion-trees/src/pages/info/index.md

 ---
 ### Mission Statement

-Gathering Growth has partnered with American Forests to create a photographic archive of Champion Trees in the United States.
-Our commitment is to inspire and inform the public on the necessities of forest preservation and the importance of trees in our everyday lives.
+Gathering Growth Foundation works to visually preserve the legacy of significant trees and forests in the United States.

 ### Champion Trees